microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-yeartimeperioddefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents annual time periods such as academic or fiscal years.
-This resource allows the association of incoming data to be associated to a year to help build historical data, day-by-day, year-over-year, as time progresses.
-In the case of data domain for education rostering this is commonly referred to as an academic year.
-The approach is aligned to an academic year vs. a calendar year.
+This resource allows the association of incoming data to a year to help build historical data, day-by-day, year-over-year, as time progresses.
+In the case of data domain for education rostering, this is commonly referred to as an academic year.
+The approach is aligned to an academic year versus a calendar year.

 ## Methods